University of New Hampshire Open Education Project

 The initiative seeks to transition to OER content in order to save money for students and create more flexible and adaptable educational content choices for instructors; Explore Open Pedagogy to strengthen learner-directed learning; and Augment Open Access structures and protocols across USNH.

-UNH has identified 15 OER Ambassadors who will make significant transformations to their courses during Academic Year 2016-17 by using OER and Open Pedagogy instructional approaches.
-The UNH Center for Excellence in Teaching and Learning, the UNH Library, and Academic Technology will provide assessment, content, and technical support throughout the year.
+Each year, UNH identifies 15 OER Ambassadors to make significant transformations to their courses during Academic Year by using OER and Open Pedagogy instructional approaches.
+The UNH Center for Excellence in Teaching and Learning, the UNH Library, and Academic Technology provides assessment, content, and technical support throughout the year.

-UNH OER Ambassadors will perform the required work to incorporate OER and open pedagogy approaches in their courses during Summer 2016 with an assigned team of faculty/staff from the Library, the Center for Excellence in Teaching and Learning, and UNH Academic Technology.
-All courses will be taught in the Fall 2016 term.
-In addition, OER Ambassadors will report about their work to their colleagues in their school/college and department and participate in UNH-wide events.
-The final project report will be delivered by March 15, 2017.
+UNH OER Ambassadors perform the required work to incorporate OER and open pedagogy approaches in their courses with an assigned team of faculty/staff from the Library, the Center for Excellence in Teaching and Learning, and UNH Academic Technology.
+In addition, OER Ambassadors report about their work to their colleagues in their school/college and department and participate in UNH-wide events.

-Assessments and aspects of the final report will cover:
+Assessments and aspects of the final report covered:

 - Textbook Cost Savings